AhmedMorsy95/Clean-Architecture-Summary/Part 3 : Design Principles/Chapter 7.md

 ## SYMPTOM 1: ACCIDENTAL DUPLICATION

-Let's have a look on this Emplpoyee Class.
+Let's have a look on this Employee Class.

 ![The Employee class](../res/fig5.png)